-Sec.
-15. Prohibition Against Recruitment or Finders' Fees. - Regardless of whether the worker was sourced either through an employment agency or a third party, WIE shall neither be charged nor levied a recruitment fee or finders' fee by the aforementioned employment agency or third party.
+32 Sec.
+15. Prohibition Against Recruitment or Finders' Fees. - Regardless of 33 whether the worker was sourced either through an employment agency or a third

-Sec.
-16. Prohibition Against Hazardous Work and Conditions. - Workers shall not be engaged to do hazardous work, activity or undertaking, or be exposed to hazardous working conditions.
+3 Sec.
+16. Prohibition Against Hazardous Work and Conditions. - Workers shall 4 not be engaged to do hazardous work, activity or undertaking, or be exposed to 5 hazardous working conditions.

-For purposes of this Section, hazardous work or conditions shall include, but not be limited to the following:
+For purposes of this Section, hazardous work or conditions shall include, butnot be limited to the following:

-(a) Any work which requires workers to render services beyond eight (8) hours without commensurate compensation;

-- 1 (b) Any work or activity which exposes the worker to physical, emotional or sexual abuse or threat of such abuse; - 3 (c) Any work which involves manual handling or transport of heavy loads;

-- 4 (d) Any work in an unhealthy environment which exposes workers to hazardous substances, agents or processes, or to temperature, noise levels, or vibrations damaging or potentially damaging to their health; - 7 (e) Any work which requires workers to continuously render service during late nights; - (f) Any and all forms of slavery or practices similar to slavery, such as the sale and trafficking of persons, forced or compulsory labor, debt bondage and serfdom; - 12 (g) Any use, procuring or offering of the worker for prostitution or pornography; - 13 (h) Any use, procuring or offering of the worker for the commission of any 14 offense or crime, particularly for the production, trafficking, or sale of narcotic 15 drugs and substances as defined in the Dangerous Drugs Act; - 16 (i) Any other type of work or activity which, by its nature or the circumstances in 17 which it is carried out, is likely to jeopardize the health, safety, or morals of 18 the workers; and - 19 (j) Any other type of work, activity, condition or undertaking that maybe 20 hereinafter be defined as hazardous by the Department of Labor and 21 Employment. - Sec.
+- 8 (a) Any work which requires workers to render services beyond eight (8) hours 9 without commensurate compensation; - (b) Any work or activity which exposes the worker to physical, emotional or sexual abuse or threat of such abuse; - 12 (c) Any work which involves manual handling or transport of heavy loads; - (d) Any work in an unhealthy environment which exposes workers to hazardous substances, agents or processes, or to temperature, noise levels, or vibrations damaging or potentially damaging to their health; - (e) Any work which requires workers to continuously render service during late nights; - (f) Any and all forms of slavery or practices similar to slavery, such as the sale and trafficking of persons, forced or compulsory labor, debt bondage and serfdom; - 21 (g) Any use, procuring or offering of the worker for prostitution or pornography; - (h) Any use, procuring or offering of the worker for the commission of any offense or crime, particularly for the production, trafficking, or sale of narcotic drugs and substances as defined in the Dangerous Drugs Act; - (i) Any other type of work or activity which, by its nature or the circumstances in which it is carried out, is likely to jeopardize the health, safety, or morals of the workers; and - (j) Any other type of work, activity, condition or undertaking that maybe hereinafter be defined as hazardous by the Department of Labor and Employment. - 31 Sec.
 17. Prohibition Against Interference and Coercion.
-Any person is prohibited from committing any of the following acts of interference and coercion: - 24 (a) Preventing any worker from upholding or exercising his/her rights; - 25 (b) Preventing any worker from joining or assisting organizations for purposes 26 not contrary to law; - (c) Preventing any worker from carrying out his/her duties or functions in an organization, or to penalize the same for any lawful action performed in that capacity; - 30 (d) Harassing, threatening, coercing or intimidating any worker that result in 31 preventing him or her from performing his or her duties and functions;
+Any person is 32 prohibited from committing any of the following acts of interference and coercion: